5k-mirrors/poe-live-search-manager/README.md

 ### Firebase

-Configure the Firebase API key in the `.env` file in order to access it as an environment variable.
+Configure the project's API key in the `.env` file.